NuKeeperDotNet/NuKeeper/README.md

 In an end-product deployable application, aggressive updating of packages is a better tactic.

-This is a variation of [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle): Packages should be liberal in the range of package versions that they can use, and applications should be strict about updating packages.
+This is a variation of [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle): Packages should be liberal in the range of package versions that they can accept, and applications should be strict about using up to date packages when they run.

 ## Limitations